nickglazzard1959/psuprinter/README.md

 * --debug : Output debug information.
 Hopefully not needed!
 * --port : TCP port for PSU on the host to connect to.
 Default is 2552.
 * --portrait : PDF output is landscape by default.
 Switch to portrait instead.
-* -- greenbar : Use a greenbar paper background instead of plain white in the PDF output.
+* --greenbar : Use a greenbar paper background instead of plain white in the PDF output.
-* -- economy : Squeeze more lines on a PDF page, with 6 units between lines instead of 8.
+* --economy : Squeeze more lines on a PDF page, with 6 units between lines instead of 8.

 In addition to saving "paper", economy mode is useful for making circles more circular in ASCII art output and gives better results when printing QR code patterns.